hj6hki123/MaestroMiner/README.md

 ## Quick Start

 1. **Download & Extract**: Get the latest release from [Releases](https://github.com/hj6hki123/ssm-gui/releases) and extract the archive.
+* *Note*: If you have already downloaded the original project, simply place the .exe version into the same folder.
 2. **Launch**: Double-click **ssm-gui.exe**, or run it from a terminal using the command **`./ssm-gui.exe`**.
 3. **Access UI**: Your browser should open automatically at **http://127.0.0.1:8765**.
 If it doesn't, open it manually.
 4. **Connect Device**: Connect your mobile device to your computer and ensure **ADB Debugging** is enabled.